-Spirituality and the web of life: One participant noted the importance of spirituality and recognizing the spiritual value of our natural heritage systems, as well as of promoting the 'web of life' philosophy and teachings that all elements of nature and people are connected and impact each other.
+• Spirituality and the web of life: One participant noted the importance of spirituality and recognizing the spiritual value of our natural heritage systems, as well as of promoting the 'web of life' philosophy and teachings that all elements of nature and people are connected and impact each other.

-Mississauga Natural Heritage & Urban Forest Strategy PHASE 1 Stakeholder Sessions #2, #3, #4 and #5 November 20th, 2012 at 3:30 - 5:00 p.m.
+Mississauga Natural Heritage & Urban Forest Strategy

+PHASE 1 Stakeholder Sessions #2, #3, #4 and #5 November 20th, 2012 at 3:30 - 5:00 p.m.
 November 22nd, 2012 at 10:00 a.m. - noon, 1:00 - 3.00 p.m. & 3:30 - 5:00 p.m.
-Mississauga City, 201 City Centre Drive, 9th Floor, Rick Hansen Room Mississauga Civic Centre, Committee Room C Mississauga Living Arts Centre, Bank of Montreal Room
+Mississauga Civic Centre , Rick Henson Room and Committee Room C Mississauga Living Arts Centre, Bank of Montreal Room

 Four stakeholder sessions were held over November 20th and 22nd to discuss Mississauga's Natural Heritage & Urban Forest Strategy.
 The number of participants at each meeting ranged from four to 21.
 These sessions were held for a wide range of external stakeholders representing: government and agencies (including adjacent municipalities and local conservation authorities), committees to City Council, educational institutions, environmental groups, community groups and residents associations, recreational facilities, business and development organizations, local utilities and transit, and arboriculture firms.
 Notably, no representatives from business development organizations were able to attend the Phase 1 sessions.
-Each session began with welcoming remarks from Olav Sibille (Project Manager, City of Mississauga), followed by a presentation on the project given by Mirek Sharp (North-South Environmental, Project Lead for the consulting team).
+Each session began with welcoming remarks from Olav Sibille (Project Manager, City of Mississauga), followed by a presentation on the project given by Mirek Sharp (Project Lead for the North-South Environmental consulting team).
 Following the presentation, Margot Ursic from Beacon Environmental (November 22nd) or Susan Hall from Lura Consulting (November 20th) facilitated the discussion and solicited input from the participants.
 During the sessions, participants were asked to provide their input to the strategy vision, guiding principles, as well as opportunities for engagement and implementation.